zukigay/scripts/go_scripts/autogamma.md

 The settings can only be set via hard coding or command flags.

 ### what if temp is user set?
-only change setting if night is lower temp then current
+only change setting if night is lower temp then current* * currently not implemented, program just ignores currrent temp completely.

 ### how is user sleep times set?
 launch option sets morning and then night temp like so "10,21" with comma speration